paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 #### Amendments
 2024—Subsec. (c).
 Pub.
 L. 118–63, § 1214, substituted “public—” and pars.
 (1) and (2) for “public at reasonable cost.”

 Subsec. (e).
 Pub.
-L. 118–63, § 1220(a), struck out subsec. (e), which required the Secretary to annually submit regulatory status reports to Congress.
+L. 118–63, § 1220(a), struck out subsec. (e) which required the Secretary to annually submit regulatory status reports to Congress.

 2010—Subsec. (a).
 Pub.
 L. 111–216, § 202(a), as amended by Pub.
 L. 111–249, § 6(1), inserted “to the Board” after “shall give” in introductory provisions.